webqit/webflo/README.md

 ## The Catch...

-Webflo is a framework on its own track - working and thinking in vanilla HTML, CSS and JavaScript!
-Instead of trying to follow certain patterns touted as "norms", it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs we'll be proposing for the web!
-This means that you also have to be excited about taking some adventure to happily meet Webflo!
+Webflo is a framework on its own track - thia time, on working and thinking in vanilla HTML, CSS and JavaScript!
+Instead of trying to follow certain patterns that have been touted as "norms", it takes a plunge to draw on native web platform features - plus some more futurisric, fascinating stuffs from across a few web paltforn proposals!
+This means that to happily meet Webflo, you also have to be excited about going one step ahead!

 ## The Wins...

-Much of what eludes the web today...
+Much of what eludes the web today!
+Introducing...

-+ going by an all-new HTML-first thinking: the path of least engineering!
++ the path of least engineering - with an all-new HTML-first thinking!
-+ following a focused standards-based philosophy: more authentic, web-native applications!
++ a focused, standards-based philosophy for building more authentic, web-native applications!

-Plus native support for how you would really want to work...
+Plus native support for how you would really want to work!
+Introducing...

 + a new approach to reactivity that's based on no syntax at all but plain old JavaScript!
 + a new "imports" feature for HTML that makes HTML more reusable!